 He has also been the Editor-in-Chief of the European Journal of International Law since 1996.

-In the field of international law Alston has been Editor-in-Chief of the European Journal of International Law since 1996 and prior to that was the Co-Editor of the Australian Yearbook of International Law.
+In the field of international law, Philip has been Editor-in-Chief of the European Journal of International Law since 1996 and prior to that was the Co-Editor of the Australian Yearbook of International Law.
 He co-founded the Australian and New Zealand Society of International Law and was founding Vice-President of the European Society of International Law.

-He was an official of the United Nations, working in Geneva on human rights issues from 1978 to 1984.
-He has worked as a consultant to the ILO, the UNDP Human Development Report, the Office of the U.N.
-High Commissioner for Human Rights, UNESCO, OECD, UNICEF and various other inter-governmental organizations.
+From 1978 to 1984, Philip was an official of the United Nations, working in Geneva on human rights issues.
+He has worked as a consultant to the ILO, the UNDP Human Development Report, the Office of the UN High Commissioner for Human Rights, UNESCO, OECD, UNICEF and various other inter-governmental organizations.

 He has also worked extensively with the non-governmental sector.
 He worked with the Anti-Slavery Society in London in the late 1970s, was an adviser on human rights and development issues to the International Commission of Jurists in the early 1980s, was the only lawyer on the founding Board of Physicians for Human Rights in the late 1980s, and is currently the President of the Board of the Center for Economic and Social Rights.